Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Current member of Cook County Board of commissioners representing district 15 since 2018.

 Platform: Eliminate Trump’s tariffs on imported construction materials.
-Reverse the Trump administration cuts to medicaid.
+Reverse the Trump administration cuts to Medicaid.
 Hold ICE accountable.
 For more information go to Morrison’s campaign page.

 Occupation: Former civil servant.